yingang/python-challenge/README.md

 0. [[ocr](http://www.pythonchallenge.com/pc/def/ocr.html)] use `str.isalpha` to find out english characters in page source: equality
 0. [[re](http://www.pythonchallenge.com/pc/def/equality.html)] use regex (`re`) to find aAAA<strong>a</strong>AAAa in page source: linkedlist
 0. [[follow the chain](http://www.pythonchallenge.com/pc/def/linkedlist.php)] .html -> .php, click the image, then use `urllib` to do the loop and be noticed if there is anything unexpected: peak
-0. [[peak hell](http://www.pythonchallenge.com/pc/def/peak.html)] pronounce 'peak hell' -> use `pickle` to deciper banner.p (Windows EOL will fail pickle, convert it to UNIX EOL first!), and plot the resulted 2D array: channel
+0. [[peak hell](http://www.pythonchallenge.com/pc/def/peak.html)] pronounce 'peak hell' -> use `pickle` to decipher banner.p (Windows EOL will fail pickle, convert it to UNIX EOL first!), and plot the resulted 2D array: channel
 0. [[now there are pairs](http://www.pythonchallenge.com/pc/def/channel.html)] .html -> .zip (check readme.txt in it), use `zipfile` to do the loop and show the comments: hockey
 0. [[smarty](http://www.pythonchallenge.com/pc/def/oxygen.html)] hockey -> oxygen (check the letters in last challenge's output), use `PIL` (install `pillow` instead) to extract the grey bar: integrity
 0. [[working hard?](http://www.pythonchallenge.com/pc/def/integrity.html)] use `gz2` to decipher the codes in page source: `huge/file` (will be needed for each of the succeeding challenges)